unibo-bigdata/304-spark-streaming/README.md

 ## 304-0 Setup

-For the streaming scenario we need to terminal instances:
+For the streaming scenario we need two terminal instances:
 - One to run a Netcat server to send some data
 - One to run the streaming application